telerik/kendo-ui-builder/docs/views/login.md

 # Login View

-The Login view is one of the built-in system views which are delivered by the default Application Module.
+The Login view is one of the built-in system views which the [Application Module]({% slug appmodule_kuib %}) provides by default.

 The Login view:

-* Lists all modules inside its content.
+* Represents the layout of the page where the users submit their credentials and access the application according to their defined user roles.
+For more information, refer to the articles on [authentication, user roles, and authorization]({% slug authentication_kuib %}).
 * Allows you to modify some of its properties.
-For example, // WHICH PROPERTIES?
-LINK?

-system view
-some of its properties can be edited vie the property grid (tollbar on the right, there are exposed the ones that can be changed)

-The Login view, together with the Landing Page view, is built-in and is initially available as part of the Application Module.
+For more information on which properties of the Login view are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

 // screen